Nimarit/ios-decal-proj1/README.md

 of our required criteria (see below), you can add whatever additional features, views, UI, etc. you want.

-You *must* create a Universal app when you construct your Xcode project, since the app you create will work across modern iPhones and iPads in all screen orientations.

 ## Instructions
 1. Fork the assignment's repository from (https://github.com/iosdecal).
 2. Clone your forked repository to your local machine (the URL should contain